Yale–NUS College: Joint and associated programmes

-In addition, students will receive special consideration to be admitted in the Silver Scholars Programme of the Yale School of Management.
-The programme provides the unique opportunity to enter the Yale MBA programme immediately after undergraduate study to move more quickly toward career goals.

 Experiential learning

-The Yale-NUS Centre for International and Professional Experience integrates traditionally separate and often silo-ed components of experience based learning (such as study abroad, summer sessions, internships, career services, leadership and service programming, research attachments) under one roof.
+The Yale–NUS Centre for International and Professional Experience integrates traditionally separate and often silo-ed components of experience based learning (such as study abroad, summer sessions, internships, career services, leadership and service programming, research attachments) under one roof.

 The Week 7 program takes place in the seventh week of the first semester of the first year – a time when all freshers are enrolled in the same common curriculum courses.
 During Week 7, all first-year students participate in a faculty-generated initiative that brings student learning out into the world and connects to both faculty interests and themes of the common curriculum.

-At Yale-NUS, a term-time study abroad experience is the norm.
+At Yale–NUS, a term-time study abroad experience was the norm.
 Some 75 to 80 per cent of students spend a semester elsewhere.